-The church was built of erratic stones with layers of brick rubble and granite.
+The church was built of erratic stone layered with brick rubble and granite.
 It was built of bricks in the upper parts and at the gable.
-It received the form of an aisleless building, orientated towards the sides of the world, with a narrower, three-side ended chancel on the eastern side.
-The church is 24 meters long and 10 meters wide.
-The external façades of its presbytery were buttressed, two diagonal ones were also placed in the western corners of the nave.
-Inside, the chancel is topped with a reconstructed stellar vault.
+It received the form of an aisleless structure, orientated towards the cardinal sides of the world, measuring 15.7 x 12.9 meters, with a narrower, three-side ended chancel on the eastern side, 11.5 x 9.1 meters.
+There was a sacristy on the northern side of the chancel oryginally.

 Mroczko T., Architektura gotycka na ziemi chełmińskiej, Warszawa 1980.